Man United release extravagant 'zebra' kit

-Manchester United released its official third shirt for the 2020-21 season, and it is sure to split opinion.
+Manchester United have released their official third shirt for the 2020-21 season, and it is sure to split opinion.

 Last season's alternative shirt did not go down particularly well in the United fanbase, with the sand-coloured mosaic effect failing to capture the imagination of many, and the latest effort seems likely to attract mixed reviews as well.